-Right now, Savage Arms is in the midst of a brand evolution.
-For years, the company had a traditional, old-school feel.
+For years, Savage Arms had a traditional, old-school feel.
 Even its now-defunct brand logo, the Savage Indian Head, hearkened back to a time when “rifle” and “bolt-action” were synonymous, and the gas-operated semi-automatic was in its infancy.
 However, all that has changed with the new Savage MSR-15 Recon.

 For more than a century, Savage made bolt-action rifles.
 In fact, the company made great bolt-action rifles, known for their accuracy potential and affordable prices, and it still makes excellent bolt-action rifles.
 Some of those rifles are even built for tactical applications, such as Savage’s Law Enforcement series.